alvacjorr/bespoke-ijp/docs/source/building.rst

 ****************************

 To distinguish between the X and Y rails, simply specifying a COM or tty port can result in guesswork.
-To simplify this process, I made a python script for this.
+To simplify this process, I made a python script that prints the unique serial numbers from the uSteppers, allowing the X and Y stages to be directly identified, from system to system.